lchski/civictech.ca-wordpress/README.md

 Our experimental development site is hosted at: https://dev-civictechto.pantheonsite.io

-The Panthon dashboard is here: https://dashboard.pantheon.io/sites/2719de9e-f8ef-44d0-9627-bc83e50bd0e2
+The Pantheon dashboard is here: https://dashboard.pantheon.io/sites/2719de9e-f8ef-44d0-9627-bc83e50bd0e2

 You'll need to ask for access to the dashboard.
 (Check our [Service